Feyerabend/vm/jvm1/README.md

 The disassembly shows that there are two?
 Well, there is a 'hidden' constructor that can be called for the class.
-When you here construct a new object, the super class `Object` is called which can be seen by `invokedspecial` with an array with value zero put on the stack when the call is made.
+When you here construct a new object, the super class `Object` is called which can be seen by `invokedspecial` witch load a reference onto the stack from local variable 0.

 If there is an error, it is helful to have a message where the error occured through a line number of the source, for instance.